- February 14, 2012

 Frequently Asked Questions

-Dear Esther is a simulation game with fantasy and drama themes.
+Dear Esther is a simulation game with fantasy theme.

-Dear Esther is available on PC, Mac OS and Linux.
+Dear Esther is available on PC, Mac OS, PlayStation 4, Xbox One and others.

 The main story can be completed in around 1 hours, while the entire game is estimated to take about 2 hours to finish.
 On average players spend around 3 hours playing Dear Esther.